-Artisul D13 review: Cintiq alternative lets you unplug
+the Artisul D13 review: high-quality 13″ pen tablet lets you unplug

 Artisul is part of UC-Logic, a Taiwanese company that has been making digitizer tech since the 1990s.
-The Artisul line, which includes the Artisul D10 (which has very similar specs to the D13 but is smaller) and Artisul Pencil Sketchpad, are the first tablets company has produced, and their Web site describes the tablets as the culmination of a dream.
+The company kindly lent me a unit for this Artisul D13 review.
+The Artisul line, which includes the Artisul D10 (which has very similar specs to the D13 but is smaller) and Artisul Pencil Sketchpad, is the first tablets the company has produced.
+Its Web site describes the tablets as the culmination of a dream.

-The D13 is a tablet monitor you might consider if you are looking for a Cintiq 13HD alternative.
-Artisul kindly lent me an Artisul D13 for review.
+The D13 is a tablet monitor you might consider if you are looking for something more affordable than a Cintiq 13HD.

 The tablets are designed in San Francisco and created in Taiwan.
 The name comes from Art and Soul.
 Will this drawing tablet find a place in your heart?